ucsdlib/dx-components/README.md

 # cms-snippets
-A little repository for keeping little snippets of html and css for common elements we like to make in the library CMS
+A place to keep little snippets of html and css for common elements we like to make in the library CMS